JacobNoahGlik/GradeAssistant_PoC/README.md

       1. `python3 update.py [OPTIONAL: Google_Form_URL]` (make sure to replace `[OPTIONAL: Google_Form_URL]` with the URL of your Google form **AND** *skip the 3rd step if you choose to do this*)
       2. `update_form`
       3. `Google_Form_URL` (make sure to replace `Google_Form_URL` with the URL of your Google form **ONLY IF** *you did not add the optional URL in the first step*)
-         1. NOTE: you will not see an update as this will be read in as a password and will therefore be invisible.
+         1. NOTE: You will not see an update as this will be read as a password and will therefore be invisible.
 6. Update the Google Sheets ID
    1. Run the update script using the following code in a Python-enabled terminal.
       1. `python3 update.py [OPTIONAL: Google_Sheet_URL]` (make sure to replace `[OPTIONAL: Google_Sheet_URL]` with the URL of your Google sheet **AND** *skip the 3rd step if you choose to do this*)
       2. `update_spreadsheet`
       3. `Google_Sheet_URL` (make sure to replace `Google_Sheet_URL` with the URL of your Google sheet **ONLY IF** *you did not add the optional URL in the first step*)
-         1. NOTE: you will not see an update as this will be read in as a password and will therefore be invisible.
+         1. NOTE: You will not see an update as this will be read as a password and will therefore be invisible.

 ###### [back to "Run the Code"](#Run-the-Code)